Illinois Compiled Statutes

 (1) In this subsection (1), "violent crime" has the same meaning ascribed to the term in subsection (c) of Section 3 of the Rights of Crime Victims and Witnesses Act.
 At the sentencing hearing, the court shall determine whether it is in

-the best interests of the minor or the public that he or she be made a ward of
+the best interests of the minor or the public that the minor be made a ward of

-court, and, if he or she is to be made a ward of the court, the court shall
+court, and, if the minor is to be made a ward of the court, the court shall

 the proper disposition best serving the interests of the minor and the public.